kavli-ntnu/dj-docs/docs/common/getting_started/python.md

 #### Once-off configuration

 You should only need to execute this code block once, and the computer on which it was executed will remember your configuration.
-The code defining `stores` is platform and computer specific: the example provided here is for a Windows computer that has mounted the `\\forskning.it.ntnu.no\ntnu\mh-kin\moser` shared network drive at `N:\` (the standard lab location).
+The code defining `stores` is platform and computer specific: the example provided here is for a Windows computer that has mounted the `\\forskning.it.ntnu.no\ntnu\mh-kin\moser` shared network drive at `N:/`.
 Users on Linux or Mac, or users on Windows with a non-standard mounting, must adjust the settings below to match their local system.

 You will use your NTNU username, but the password is separate - contact Simon Ball or Haagen Wade for a password.
 The `ACCESS_KEY` and `SECRET_KEY` values are available on the [Kavli Wiki](https://www.ntnu.no/wiki/display/kavli/DataJoint%3A+Electrophysiology+Pipeline).